Randsw/strimzi-kafka-cluster/README.md

 First we must create example topic and user for connection to Kafka

-Run `./producer/manifests/kafka-user.yaml` to create user named `producer-user`
+Run `kubectl apply -f ./producer/manifests/kafka-user.yaml` to create user named `producer-user`

-Run `./producer/manifests/kafka-topic.yaml` to create topic named `example-topic` with 3 partition
+Run `kubectl apply -f ./producer/manifests/kafka-topic.yaml` to create topic named `example-topic` with 3 partition

 Now we ready to deploy our producer:

-Run `./producer/manifests/deployment.yaml` to create producer.
+Run `kubectl apply -f ./producer/manifests/deployment.yaml` to create producer.

 Producer code can be find in `./producer` folder